shinysharky/kaoru_public/README.md

 - [x] `bless` – Kaoru blesses you with good vibes
 - [x] `chroma` - Kaoru gives you a pastel color based on your energy
 - [x] `vibecheck` - Kaoru scants your vibe
-- [ ] `flower` - everyone deserves flowers!
-Send flowers to a specific user or let Kaoru gift you flowers
+- [x] `flower` - everyone deserves flowers!
+Send flowers to a specific user or let Kaoru gift you one!
 - [ ] `dreamjob` - Kaoru tells you your fantasy dream job
 - [ ] `catfact` - Kaoru gives you a cat fact
 - [ ] `catify` - Kaoru transforms you into a cat